Moving Past Financial Missteps and Regrets

 We all experience financial regret at some point.
 It’s easy to get frustrated by financial missteps, but how do you put them into perspective and move on?

-She notes that humans are bad at estimating what what will bring them happiness in the future.
+She notes that humans are bad at estimating what will bring them happiness in the future.
 We have only partial control over our circumstances and we make decisions based on past experiences.
 When life turns out different from what we expect, we blame ourselves.

 We respect your privacy.
 Unsubscribe at any time.